In the Spotlight

 Make medical records part of essential preparations

-Severe hurricane damage occurs from strong winds and rain, flash flooding, and potential landslides.
+Severe hurricanes and tropical storms cause damage from strong winds and rain, flash flooding, and potential landslides.
 Tornados can happen along the path of the hurricane as well as storm surges along the coast.
 As a result, both inland and coastal communities face higher risks this season.
 If you had to evacuate your home, would you be ready?
 What do you need to do to be prepared?

 Keep health records handy.
 Print out a copy of a recent Blue Button file and keep it in a safe place.
 When a disaster hits, you could be stranded without access to a pharmacy.
 Stay ahead of schedule and have an extra supply of your prescriptions.
 If you need help, use My HealtheVet's Secure Messaging (sign in required) to contact your physician with a protected, private message about your care.
 (But remember that Secure Messaging is not for emergencies - always call 911 if you need urgent care.)

 Know your resources.
 Each community has an evacuation plan, and many also offer emergency shelters.
 If you need to leave your home or community, learn the best exit routes.
 Also, find out where local emergency shelters are located.

 Assemble an emergency kit.
 Don't wait until the last minute!
 Here are a few suggestions:

 Water and non-perishable food items

 Small amount of cash - ATMs and credit card machines may be inoperable

 Copies (front and back) of your identification and credit cards